nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.1 Get diet recommendation based on current BMI

-Get a recommended diet plan based on your current BMI stored in the application.
+Get a personalized diet plan based on your current BMI and characteristics.

 **Command Format:** `plan_recommend`